-3.6 The Treasury must prepare a Budget Report for each financial year.
+3.8 The Treasury must prepare a Budget Report for each financial year.
 The Chancellor of the Exchequer will announce the date of the Budget, and the publication date for the Budget Report, in advance to Parliament.

-3.7 The Government intends to adopt the Office for Budget Responsibility's (OBR) fiscal and economic forecasts as the official forecasts for the Budget Report.
-The Government retains the right to disagree with the OBR's forecasts and, if this is the case, will explain why to Parliament.
-The Treasury will continue to maintain the necessary analytical and macroeconomic expertise to provide on-going advice to the Government.
+3.9 The government has adopted the OBR's fiscal and economic forecasts as the official forecasts for the Budget Report.
+The government retains the right to disagree with the OBR's forecasts and, if this is the case, will explain why to Parliament.
+The Treasury will continue to maintain the necessary analytical and macroeconomic expertise to provide on-going advice to the government.

-3.8 The Budget Report will present the Government's economic and fiscal policies.
+3.10 The Budget Report will present the government's economic and fiscal policies.
 The Budget Report will announce tax policies for the following year and confirm the path for public spending for the forecast period.
-The Government will consult, where possible, on draft clauses for the Finance Bill, at least three months in advance of the introduction of the Bill.
+The government will consult, where possible, on draft clauses for the Finance Bill, at least three months in advance of the introduction of the bill.

-3.9 The Budget Report shall provide, at a minimum:
+3.11 The Budget Report shall provide, at a minimum:

-- an explanation and costing of the impact of all significant fiscal policy measures introduced by the Government since the last Budget and an explanation of the methodology used to cost the fiscal impact of each of these measures; - an explanation, where necessary, of how these policy measures maintain the path of the public finances in a position consistent with: - the objectives for fiscal policy; - the mandate for fiscal policy, where consistency will be assessed by the OBR; and, - the Government's European commitments, in particular the terms of the Stability and Growth Pact. - the Debt Management Report, as specified in paragraph 3.15, below.
+- an explanation and costing of the impact of all significant fiscal policy measures introduced by the government since the last Budget and an explanation of the methodology used to cost the fiscal impact of each of these measures - an explanation, where necessary, of how these policy measures maintain the path of the public finances in a position consistent with: - the objective for fiscal policy - the mandate for fiscal policy, where consistency will be assessed by the OBR - the government's European commitments, in particular the terms of the Stability and Growth Pact - a debt management report, as specified in paragraph 3.17 below - the level of the welfare cap and pathway, against which the OBR will monitor relevant welfare spending

-3.10 The Treasury shall lay each Budget Report before Parliament and publish each Budget Report it prepares.
+3.12 The Treasury shall lay a Budget Report before Parliament and publish each Budget Report it prepares.

-3.11 The Treasury shall refer each Budget Report, and any other report published under this Charter, to the House of Commons Treasury Committee.
+3.13 The Treasury shall refer each Budget Report, and any other report published under this Charter, to the House of Commons Treasury Committee.

-3.12 The Treasury shall publish, from time to time, other information that it determines would better enable the public to scrutinise fiscal policy.
+3.14 The Treasury shall publish, from time to time, other information that it determines would better enable the public to scrutinise fiscal policy.
+The Treasury shall formally respond to the fiscal risks statement produced by the OBR no later than a year after its publication date.
+Details of this report are set out in Chapter 4.